grosser/tracked_plugins/README.markdown

-With tracked_plugins installation stays the same and new meta information (url / installed_at / revision / plugin-locally-hacked? /...) is stored <-> used to update/list plugins.
+With tracked_plugins installation stays the same and new meta information
+(url / installed_at / revision / plugin-locally-hacked? / ...) is stored <-> used to update/list plugins.

+ - simple updating
+ - where did the plugin come from ?
+ - when was it installed ?
+ - what updates are waiting ?
+ - did we hack it ?
+ - ...

 # Install
     script/plugin install git://github.com/grosser/tracked_plugins.git